 You could pretty easily do this drive in a day.
 It’s a relatively straight shot up I-5 between California’s two main cities, and it’s a well trafficked route.

-However, if you take that route, you’re going to be missing just about everything that makes a Los Angeles to San Francisco road trip special.
+However, if you take that route, you’re going to be missing just about everything that makes driving from Los Angeles to San Francisco special.
 The coastal beauty, winding narrow road with incredible views around every bend, charming oceanfront towns, and more.

 To experience those things, you’re going to need to drive along Highway 1 – the coastal route between Los Angeles and San Francisco – which is longer and slower.